 If you want to see the process and a taste test of Kopi Luwak, here’s just that:

-Whether you’re a coffee fan or not.
-Whether you enjoy your coffee black or full of milk and sugar.
-It’s something that can bring two friends closer together, an excuse to meet up and chat about what’s been going on.
+Whether you’re a coffee fan or not, whether you enjoy your coffee black or full of milk and sugar, it’s something that can bring two friends closer together.
+It’s an excuse to meet up and chat about what’s been going on.

 I have no doubt that our coffee cultures around the world are here to stay.
 It seems the majority of people around the world cannot go a day without it.
 Is it time to put a brew on?